WebDevCaptain/cassandra-iot-sample/README.md

 8. **Tombstone:**

 - A tombstone is a special marker in Cassandra that indicates that a row has been deleted.
 It is used to optimize read performance by skipping deleted rows.

+---

+## License

+This repo is released under the [MIT License](LICENSE) and can be used for any purpose.